samboy/MaraDNS/README.md

-Note that most implementations of `make` will set `$CC` to `cc` if it’s not already set, but the [POSIX spec](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html) says that the default value should be `c99`, a compiler which will not compile MaraDNS.
-A POSIX program like MaraDNS will not compile with a strictly ISO compliant C compiler (the POSIX system calls will fail to compile).
-However, all of the C programs here compile with `gcc`, `clang`, and `tcc`, and should compile with any reasonable POSIX C compiler.
+Note that most implementations of `make` will set `$CC` to `cc` if it’s not already set, but the [POSIX spec](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html) says that the default value should be `c99`; as of 2026 MaraDNS will compile with the `c99` compiler.

 All of these are very standard tools which are included with the vast majority of Linux and BSD distributions; packages usually have names like: